mzytnicki/pansel/README.md

 ### Step 1

-Dowload the HPRC data (1 file per chromosome, restrict to autosomes), and tranform from VG to GFA format using `vg view`:
+Download the HPRC data (1 file per chromosome, restrict to autosomes), and tranform from VG to GFA format using `vg view`:

     for i in `seq 1 22`
     do